-Our Michigan medical malpractice attorneys represent cancer patients and their families for the misdiagnosis of cancer.
+Our Michigan medical malpractice attorneys represent cancer patients and their families for the misdiagnosis of, or failure to diagnose cancer.
 These medical mistakes cause catastrophic and often deadly harm to the patient.
 Many times, the disease was treatable with a promising result if the doctor provided proper care and ordered required medical tests.

 Common Examples of Cancer Misdiagnosis Lawsuits

-Medical mistakes that lead to a misdiagnosis of cancer include:
+Medical mistakes that lead to a misdiagnosis or failure to diagnose cancer include:

 - Failing to perform or order simple and routine tests, such as blood test and radiology studies

 - Misreading biopsies, ultrasounds, and other studies